williamberman/dynamic-optimizer/README.md

   argument : any?
 ```

-Disable the optimization that was discovered for racket\[argument\]s.
+Disable the optimization that was discovered for `argument`s.
+The
-The optimization may again enabled later.
-Arguments should be in the
+optimization may again enabled later. `argument`s should be in the same
-same order as displayed by `available`.
+order as displayed by `available`.

 ```racket
 (changes) -> void?
 ```

-Display the optimizations enabled/disabled during the current repl
+Display the optimizations enabled/disabled during the current REPL
 session.

 ```racket
 (help) -> void?
 ```

-Display the repl documentation.
+Display the REPL documentation.

 ```racket
 (quit) -> void?
 ```

-Exit the repl.
+Exit the REPL.

 ## 4. Optimizer Plugins